Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 that transferring all data will take several minutes.
 In addition to the wireless M-Bus data, the Bridge sends a status packet once a day during this phase.
 The status packet will always be transmitted prior to any data packets.
-For a detailed description of the data sent refer to chapter 5.2.
+For a detailed description of the data sent refer to chapter "Data Packet".

 ###Sleep Phase
 After transferring all data packets the Bridge enters the Sleep Phase.
 During this it is completely